2.5D Transformer: An Efficient 3D Seismic Interpolation Method without Full 3D Training: Discussions

 \subsection{Testing in the Regularly Missing Case}

 All the interpolated results in the previous section are dealing with irregularly missing traces.
 In fact, T-2.5D can also be leveraged to handle regular gaps to increase the acquisition density.
-To validate this, we further assesse the proposed T-2.5D on the Kerry dataset with 67\% regularly missing traces (removing two out of every three traces) in Fig. \ref{fig17}e.
-As shown in Fig. \ref{fig17}b–\ref{fig17}d, the interpolation result of T-2.5D shows superior performance to T-2D.
+To validate this, we further evaluate the performance of T-2.5D on the Kerry and Parihaka with regularly missing traces.
+We conduct a series of additional experiments on the test data of the two datasets under two missing rates, which are 67\% (removing two out of every three traces) and 80\% (removing four out of every five traces).
+The quantitative results are shown in Table \ref{tab5}, where T3D exhibits severe performance degradation under extremely high missing rates.
+Meanwhile, T2D and T-2.5D maintain comparable interpolation capabilities.
+One possible reason for the limited advantage of T-2.5D in this scenario is the relatively small training set sizes and the moderate random masking ratio adopted in this work (40\%–60\%).

+The interpolated results under 67\% regularly missing rate are displayed in Fig. \ref{fig18}. where the interpolation result of T-2.5D shows superior performance to T-2D.
 Furthermore, it has achieved even better numerical results than T-3D does under such a high missing rate.
-The residual image in Fig. \ref{fig17}h further demonstrates that T-2.5D can effectively recover signals with little leakage in the regularly missing scenario.
+This further validates the effectiveness of T-2.5D for seismic interpolation under sparse acquisition scenarios.